Émile Combes

-Émile Justin Louis Combes ([emil kɔ̃b]; 6 September 1835 – 25 May 1921) was a French statesman and freemason who led the Bloc des gauches's cabinet from June 1902 to January 1905.
+Émile Justin Louis Combes ([emil kɔ̃b]; 6 September 1835 – 25 May 1921) was a French politician and freemason who led the Lefts Bloc (French: Bloc des gauches) cabinet from June 1902 to January 1905.

 Career

-Émile Combes was born in Roquecourbe, Tarn.
-He studied for the priesthood, but abandoned the idea before ordination.
+Émile Combes was born on 6 September 1835, in Roquecourbe, Tarn, the sixth child of Jean Combes, a dressmaker, and Marie-Rose Bannesborn.

+He first learned Latin from his public schoolteacher and then from his godfather and cousin, a priest named Jean Gaubert.
+Gabriel Merle, biographer of Émile Combes, describes Jean Gaubert: "He has the prestige and authority of the priesthood and education.
+He is obeyed.
+And if he demands sacrifices, he also imposes them on himself.
+His insistence that one of his younger cousins should become a priest is astonishing.
+Having failed with Philippe around 1840 and Émile in 1847, he missed his last attempt with Henri around 1860."

+Thanks to his knowledge of Latin, twelve-year-old Émile Combes entered the fourth year of the minor seminary in Castres.
+His godfather supported him financially through his studies, first at the seminary; then at the École des Carmes, an ecclesiastical school where future priests wishing to study at the Sorbonne were trained; and finally at the Grand Séminaire d'Albi, where Émile Combes wore the cassock and was tonsured.
+Here, his vocation to the priesthood was seen as unserious, and despite initial efforts to persist, he would abandon the idea before ordination.

 His anti-clericalism would later lead him into becoming a Freemason.
 He was also in later life a spiritualist.
 He later took a diploma as a doctor of letters (1860).
-Then he studied medicine, taking his degree in 1867, and setting up in practice at Pons in Charente-Inférieure.
-In 1881 he presented himself as a political candidate for Saintes, but was defeated.
-In 1885 he was elected to the senate by the départment of Charente-Inférieure.
+He then studied medicine and graduated in 1867, and setting up in practice at Pons in Charente-Inférieure.
+In 1881, he presented himself as a political candidate for Saintes, but was defeated.
+In 1885, he was elected to the senate by the département of Charente-Inférieure.
 He sat in the Democratic left, and was elected vice-president in 1893 and 1894.
-The reports which he drew up upon educational questions drew attention to him, and on 3 November 1895 he entered the Leon Victor Auguste Bourgeois cabinet as minister of public instruction, resigning with his colleagues on 21 April following.
+The reports which he drew up upon educational questions drew attention to him, and on 3 November 1895, he entered the Leon Victor Auguste Bourgeois cabinet as minister of public instruction, resigning with his colleagues on 21 April following.